-With offices and staff in Scottsdale, AZ, Chattanooga, TN, Denver, CO and Toronto, Canada, Route1 provides leading-edge solutions to public and private sector clients around the world.
+With offices and staff in Scottsdale, AZ, Chattanooga, TN (the lease was terminated on October 31, 2024), Denver, CO and Toronto, Canada, Route1 provides leading-edge solutions to public and private sector clients around the world.
 Route1 is listed in Canada on the TSX Venture Exchange under the symbol ROI.